Zero-based budgeting: Use in the Chinese public sector

 Western influence on budgeting was non-existent in China before 1993.
-It was during the 1990s that China began looking out for a new and modern form of budgeting for their country's nationwide budget reform.
-They ended up settling on ZBB.
-The concept of ZBB was first introduced to China at the beginning of the 1990s and was primarily focused on in the Hubei Province.
-A new policy was set in place to put ZBB into action, known as the DBR, or the Departmental Budgeting Reform.
-The DBR and ZBB were first implemented in the Hubei province of China.
+It was during the 1990s that China began looking out for a new and modern form of budgeting for their country's nationwide budget reform, and ended up settling on ZBB.
+The concept of ZBB was first introduced to China at the beginning of the 1990s and was primarily focused on Hubei Province.
+A new policy was set in place to put ZBB into action there, known as the DBR, or the Departmental Budgeting Reform.
 According to Jun Ma, a professor at the University of Nebraska, the beginning years of ZBB in Hubei were a bit rocky as the DBR had not yet been implemented in all the state departments in Hubei.
 Only a few departments implemented the budgeting system, and the results of multiple departments using multiple budgeting systems were not good.
 It slowly became clear that using ZBB in a traditional sense would not work out.
 Officials in the Hubei province and the DBR began looking for ways to incorporate the best parts of ZBB and form a new budgeting system that would work for their needs.
 The result of this change was a Chinese-styled Target-Based Budgeting system.
 This form of budgeting required bureaucracies and agencies to submit a simple budget within a pre-set time limit.
 TBB, as a modified form of ZBB, has worked out moderately well for the Chinese government in Hubei over the years, but many problems still face the budgeting system.

 Some number of issues ranging from the absence of a unified budget and certain expenditures that are somehow exempt from the ZBB process, to the influence or effects of political factors have been widely noted.

 Although the Hubei Province has developed a thorough budget by combining expenditures and off-budget revenues into the budget, there yet remains certain types of expenses that are still under the control of certain individuals other than the government Finance Department.
 Because of this, the difficulty of prioritizing all the possible government programs becomes confusing.
 Political officials have always had a certain plan or change that they would like to implement that would greatly influence the prioritizing process of ZBB.
 Certain political officials could say they greatly support a certain program and would like the Finance Department to focus more money on that particular program whilst other political officials would think otherwise.
 Therefore, any real changes or improvements made will always face opposition unless they have unified political support.
 A large portion of spending is not included in the ZBB process, like operating expenses, personnel expenses, and government policies that start after the budget year.